 If you were injured in a car accident and have auto insurance, your own auto insurance company will be the first $10,000 of your medical bills.
-If you have health insurance, your health insurance provider can act as a secondary payer, and pay those bills which are not paid by your auto insurance carrier.
+If you have health insurance, your health insurance provider can act as a secondary payer and pay those bills which are not paid by your auto insurance carrier.
 If you do not have health insurance, your medical bills will be paid from your settlement proceeds.
 If you were injured as a result of a slip and fall or trip and fall type incident, whether in public, in a business, or on private property, typically those insurance policies contain a medical payments provision that will pay your medical bills.

 How much is my claim for personal injury worth?

 That depends.
 When evaluating the value of your claim, insurance companies look at different factors.
 They look at your economic damages, such as the amount of your past medical expenses, the reasonable value of your future medical expenses, past lost wages, and loss of earning capacity.
 They look at your non-economic damages, such as pain and suffering damages.
 In certain cases where this is reckless or intentional conduct that causes an injury, there are punitive damages.
-Punitive damages are mean to punish the at fault party.
+Punitive damages are meant to punish the at-fault party.

 Insurance companies also look to see if you have hired an attorney and they will evaluate the attorney and the firm you hire.
 For example, they will consider whether the firm or attorney you hired commonly files lawsuits and whether the firm or attorney have tried a case to a jury.
-This makes choosing the right personal injury attorney all the more important as this can lead to a greater recovery for you.
+This makes choosing the right personal injury attorney all the more important, as this can lead to a greater recovery for you.
 Make sure to ask any attorney you are considering whether they have ever filed a lawsuit or whether they have ever had a jury trial.